 I HEART RADIO: He has coined himself the great “Reducer”.
 However, his imprint on hip hop can not be reduced.
 Rick Rubin established one of the greatest record labels of all time, which we know as Def Jam and has been going ever since.
 His sound has been requested by the greats of our time.
-From the LL Cool J, Red Hot Chilli Peppers to Kanye West and the Dixie Chicks to Mick Jagger and more.
+From LL Cool J and Red Hot Chili Peppers to Kanye West and the Dixie Chicks to Mick Jagger and more.
 Rick Rubin is the guru of sound.
 He is also one of Questlove Supreme’s most awaited and anticipated interviews.
 Yes, class is back in session so take a seat!
 MORE

 RELATED: When [legendary record producer] Rick Rubin first picked up the Lucite guitar his mother bought him when he was a high school freshman, it wasn’t to play like George Benson.
 He was into Johnny Ramone.
 The person who taught him how to play guitar was Steve Freeman, his high school audio-visual instructor.
 Freeman, who describes himself as a hippie, recalls: “Even back in high school, Rick was always Mr. Self-Promotion who could get anything he wanted.
 He was listening mostly to AC/DC and punk rock when he found out that groups like the Clash had learned how to play their instruments something like a month before they formed a group.
 So Rick thought, ‘Why not me?’ ”